dart-lang/site-www/src/_guides/language/numbers.md

 Usually, you don't need to change your numeric code.
 Dart code has been running on both native and web platforms for years, and number implementation differences are rarely a problem.
-Common, typical code —
-such as iterating through a range of small integers and indexing a list — behaves the same.
+Common, typical code—such as iterating through a range of small integers and indexing a list—behaves the same.

 If you have tests or assertions that compare string results, write them in a platform-resilient manner.